Host your Easter celebrations with DIY Speckled Eggs & Speckled Glasses. Here’s how to rim a glass with sprinkles and speckle desserts.

 I did that first.
 But then somewhere along the line I ended up rimming glasses of milk with the sprinkles to style the egg photos with.

-Materials & Tools Needed To Make DIY Speckled Sprinkle Eggs & Glasses
+Materials and Tools Needed To Make DIY Speckled Eggs & Speckled Glasses

 White sprinkles — I used non pareil sprinkles.